 - They believe that nothing good ever happens to them.

 - They have thoughts that they are failures.

 - And life is not worth living.

-- They feel that life has no significance and people would be better off without them.
-The person who is severely depressed may think more about death and other similar topics.
+- They feel that life has no significance and that people would be better off without them.
+A person who is severely depressed may think more about death and other similar topics.
 He or she may say about the things related to death and likely take risks.
 Sometimes when depressed people make a decision to take some drastic step, they may become more energetic as they feel a sense of relief to get a resolution.
-Hence, if someone notices a drastic switch in the behaviour like this, it should be a matter of much concerned.
+Hence, if someone notices a drastic switch in behaviour like this, it should be a matter of much concern.

 It is significant to note that we all experience some of these symptoms from time to time, but it may not necessarily mean that we are depressed.
 Similarly, the person who is experiencing depression may not have all of these symptoms.

 This information does not provide a diagnosis.
 For medical needs, it is a must to see a health professional.

 You must log in to post a comment.